opentok/opentok-ios-sdk-samples-swift/README.md

  1. In Terminal, `cd` to your project directory and type `pod install`.

- 1. Reopen your project in Xcode using the new `Opentok-iOS-samples.xcworkspace` file.
+ 1. Reopen your project in Xcode using the new `.xcworkspace` file.

- 1. In the ViewController.swift file, replace the following empty strings with the corresponding API Key, session ID, and token values:
+ 1. In the ViewController.swift file, replace the following empty strings with the corresponding API key, session ID, and token values:

      ```swift
      // *** Fill the following variables using your own Project info  ***